say4n/EarthView/README.md

 ### EarthView

-[Google Earth View](https://earthview.withgoogle.com) image download-er and parser written in Python 3 (3.5.1 to be precise)
+[Google Earth View](https://earthview.withgoogle.com) image download-er and parser written in Python 3

 Now with Multi-Threading for faster turnaround times!
 Get the list of images with location and image url and more [here](https://github.com/Sayan98/EarthView/blob/master/earthview.json).
 Generated using the parser!